Atypical Hyperplasia of the Breast

 What is the treatment for atypical hyperplasia?

-Does atypical hyperplasia increase the risk of breast cancer?
+Does atypical hyperplasia increase breast cancer risk?

 Can atypical hyperplasia be prevented?